MoamiStay/social-media-client/README.md

 *************

 O Eslint, Prettier, Jest test runs on Commit</br>
 O Build with Vite and deploy to github pages on push.
-(Workflow must be done manually on Github.)
+(Workflow must be done manually on Github.)</br>
-O Cypress tests for login, logout and create post.
+O Cypress tests for login, logout and create post.</br>

 *************

-jest test:
+jest test:</br>
 I tried to check for a valid login with jest by checking for a empty object.
 The code looked something like this: expect(object) === null).toBeTruthy;
 However, because there was missing commits from that point, multiple test files were lost because of merge-conflicts and confusion regarding branches and moving between them when there were forementioned issues.